 Human beings are creatures of habit.
 We tend to do things one way and seldom vary that way, even when it becomes uncomfortable.
 If that movement is stressful to the body in any way, the fascia responds, molding itself to reflect our desired movement pattern.
 This change in the fascia makes it feel more "normal" to do things the way you have always done them and reinforces our habit.

-Often, symptoms of your repetitive strain injury are caused by compromised tissues affecting parts of your body not normally associated with your injury.
+Often, symptoms of your repetitive strain injury are caused by compromised tissues affecting parts of your body that you wouldn't think are connected to your injury.
 For example, deep aching in the wrist is often caused by fascial limitations in one of the major back muscles.
 How is that happening?
 The effects of the bonding in the back muscle are spreading all the way down the arm to the wrist along a fascial meridian.
 By releasing the fascia in the back muscle, the aching in the wrist goes away.

 Visit these related pages for more information: